uWaterloo/OpenData/README.md

 The intent of data offered through this API is limited to publicly visible data only.
 Private data such as student specific information is out of the API's scope.

-## Licensing

-The data from the API is offered under the [Open Data License Agreement v1.0](https://uwaterloo.ca/open-data/university-waterloo-open-data-license-agreement-v1) for the University of Waterloo.

 ## Contact ##